Export Control Compliance

 Australian defence industry businesses will need to revise and implement processes to manage items under both jurisdictions, creating a requirement to provide defence personnel and SMEs, both experienced and inexperienced, with practitioner level training to allow an in-depth understanding of the regulations and what is needed from these companies to ensure compliance.

-To assist the Australian defence SME in particular, but equally applicable to the Defence department and large corporations, Goal has developed 4 workshops offering different levels of ITAR training.
-These are:
+To assist the Australian defence SME in particular, but equally applicable to the Defence department and large corporations, Goal has developed a one-day workshop offering a comprehensive overview of the regulations and what you need to know.
+The outcomes of the workshop include:

 - An in-depth understanding of ITAR and what is needed from these to ensure compliance;